apache/beam/website/www/site/content/en/documentation/programming-guide.md

     The parameter names and types of the payload should map to parameter names and types of the configuration POJO provided to the Java `ExternalTransformBuilder`.
 Parameter types are mapped across SDKs using a [Beam schema](https://github.com/apache/beam/blob/master/model/pipeline/src/main/proto/schema.proto).
 Parameter names are mapped by simply converting Python underscore-separated variable names to camel-case (Java standard).

-    In the following example, kafka.py uses `NamedTupleBasedPayloadBuilder` to build the payload.
-The parameters map to the Java [KafkaIO.External.Configuration](https://github.com/apache/beam/blob/master/sdks/java/io/kafka/src/main/java/org/apache/beam/sdk/io/kafka/KafkaIO.java) config object.
+    In the following example, [kafka.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/kafka.py) uses `NamedTupleBasedPayloadBuilder` to build the payload.
+The parameters map to the Java [KafkaIO.External.Configuration](https://github.com/apache/beam/blob/master/sdks/java/io/kafka/src/main/java/org/apache/beam/sdk/io/kafka/KafkaIO.java) config object defined previously in the **Implementing the interfaces** section.

     {{< highlight >}}
-ReadFromKafkaSchema = typing.NamedTuple(
-  'ReadFromKafkaSchema',
-  [
-      ('consumer_config', typing.Mapping[unicode, unicode]),
-      ('topics', typing.List[unicode])
+class ReadFromKafkaSchema(typing.NamedTuple):
+      consumer_config: typing.Mapping[str, str]
+      topics: typing.List[str]
       # Other properties omitted for clarity.
-  ])

 payload = NamedTupleBasedPayloadBuilder(ReadFromKafkaSchema(...))
     {{< /highlight >}}
 3. Start an expansion service unless one is specified by the pipeline creator.
-To use the `BeamJarExpansionService` utility from the Beam SDK, do the following:
+The Apache Beam Python SDK provides a utility, `BeamJarExpansionService`, for easily starting an expansion service based on a JAR released with Beam.
+To use this, do the following:

     1. Add a Gradle target to Beam that can be used to build a shaded expansion service JAR for the target Java transform.
 This target should produce a Beam JAR that contains all dependencies needed for expanding the Java transform and the JAR should be released with Beam.
     2. In your Python module, instantiate `BeamJarExpansionService` with the Gradle target.